emcrisostomo/fswatch/README.md

     notification which can be handled to gracefully recover.  `fswatch` currently throws an exception if a queue overflow occurs.
 Future versions will handle the overflow by emitting proper notifications.
-  * The **Windows** monitor can only watch _directories_, not files.
-To watch a file, its parent directory must be watched and change events must be filtered to include only changes to the desired file.
-Furthermore, the Windows monitor always looks for changes to a directory and any of its children.
+  * The **Windows** monitor can only establish a watch _directories_, not files.
+    To watch a file, its parent directory must be watched in order to receive change events for all the directory's children, _recursively_ at any depth.
+    Optionally, change events can be filtered to include only changes to the desired file.
   * The **poll** monitor, available on any platform, only relies on available CPU and memory to perform its task.
 The performance of this monitor degrades linearly with the number of files being watched.